eradiate/eradiate/docs/rst/user_guide/install.rst

    Windows support is currently experimental.
 Please report issues on our `issue tracker <https://github.com/eradiate/eradiate/issues>`_.

-Eradiate is delivered through PyPI and can be installed using the ``pip``.
-This is the recommended way to install Eradiate.
+Eradiate is delivered through PyPI and can be installed using the ``pip``
+command:

 .. code:: bash

-   pip install eradiate
+   pip install 'eradiate[kernel]'

 This will install the latest stable version of Eradiate, along with all the dependencies necessary to run it.
 If you want to install the latest development